CubeEngine/AntiGuest/README.md

 =============

 - prevent guests from (configurable):
+    - using levers, buttons, doors and/or pressureplates
+    - opening chests and/or doors
+    - crafting and cooking
+    - fishing
+    - sleeping in beds
-    - interacting
+    - using buckets
+    - opening his inventory (might not work)
     - building
     - fighting
+    - getting targeted by monsters
-    - picking up items
+    - picking up and/or dropping items
     - using vehicles
     - spamming the chat
 - all messages are configurable and support color codes